tomoyukif/CutSort/README.md

 1. Generate sliced images from an input image.
 2. Sort image files into separate folders based on annotation information generated via [RectLabel](https://rectlabel.com/).

+# Installation
+Downlaod the "CutSort.app" executable file.
+To download it, right click on "CutSort.app" in the file list above and chose "Download linked file".

 # Dependencies
 ImageSorter is written in Python and requires libraries listed below.
 - cv2